QuentinBubu/QuentinBubu/README.md

 # Hello

 My name is Quentin, I program essentially in: 💻
-- In web developpement (HTML, CSS, JS, PHP)
+- In web developement (HTML, CSS, JS, PHP)
 - In Python
-- In Arduino developpement
+- In Arduino developement

 Next to that, I practice tennis, skiing ❤, electronics....